CL2-UWaterloo/DiffFP/README.md

 ![Overtake 1](assets/overtake_1.gif)

-*The follower car overtakes the leader at a turn and then performs a lane change to block any attempt at re-overtaking.*
+*The attacking agent car overtakes the defending agent at a turn and then performs a lane change to block any attempt at re-overtaking.*

 ---